AZF Fixative

 FIXATION PROCEDURE:

-- Place fresh tissue specimen in AZF Fixative as soon as possible after surgical excision.
+1. Place fresh tissue in AZF Fixative after surgical excision.

-- Hold tissue in AZF Fixative until ready to process or maximum of 72 hours.
+2. Hold tissue in AZF Fixative for processing or maximum of 72 hours.

-- Wash AZF fixed tissue thoroughly in tap water for minimum of 10 minutes to remove residual zinc.
+3. Wash AZF fixed tissue in tap water a minimum of 10 minutes to remove residual zinc.

 PROCEDURE NOTES:

-- Nitric acid solutions are not recommended for decalcification following AZF fixation.
+3. Nitric acid is not recommended as a decalcification agent following AZF fixation.

-- Acetic acid in AZF Fixative may pre-start the decalcification process, decreasing overall decalcification time.
+4. Acetic acid in the AZF Fixative may pre-start decalcification process, decreasing overall decalcification time.

-- Zinc chloride is corrosive, do not discard un-neutralized AZF Fixative solutions down the drain.
+5. Zinc chloride is corrosive, do not discard AZF Fixative solution down the drain.

-- Neutralize AZF Fixative with sodium carbonate or sodium bicarbonate to precipitate zinc at pH 7.0-8.0.
-Separate solids from liquid; dispose of according to local/state regulations.
+6. Neutralize AZF Fixative with sodium carbonate or sodium bicarbonate to precipitate zinc at pH 7.0-8.0.

 REFERENCES:

-- Dapson, Janet Crookham, and Richard Dapson.
+2. Dapson, Janet Crookham and Richard Dapson.
 Hazardous Materials in the Histopathology Laboratory: Regulations, Risks, Handling, and Disposal.
 4th ed.
 Battle Creek, MI: Anatech, 2005.
 148, 279.